AntonioVispi/Recursive_Segmentation/README.md

 ## Train Script Introduction

-This Jupyter notebook, named 'Train_Script.ipynb', is a crucial component of the project's pipeline.
-Its primary purpose is to facilitate the training of the model on the prepared dataset, ensuring that it learns and generalizes well to perform the segmentation task.
+**This Jupyter notebook, named ```Train_Script.ipynb```, is a crucial component of the project's pipeline.
+Its primary purpose is to facilitate the training of the model on the prepared dataset, ensuring that it learns and generalizes well to perform the segmentation task.**

 **Data Loading and Preprocessing:** The notebook begins by loading and preprocessing the dataset, preparing it for the training process.